 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Eagleville / Mansfield Depot

-neighborhood is English, spoken by 76.9% of households.
-Other important languages spoken here include Spanish, South Asian languages and Arabic.
+neighborhood is English, spoken by 77.8% of households.
+Other important languages spoken here include Spanish and South Asian languages.